The term crepey skin refers to when the skin looks thin and wrinkled and similar in appearance to crepe paper.

 The device heats up small areas of skin, putting energy deep into the skin.
 This procedure helps the collagen to remodel and makes the skin tighter as a result.

-Areas of the skin attached to muscles, such as the upper arm, do not respond as well to this type of treatment as other areas, such as the face and neck, do.
+Areas of the skin attached to muscles, such as the upper arm,

 This treatment used to be painful and require anesthesia, but over time the technology has developed and now people can have the treatment without anesthesia.